Christmas With The Kranks (2004) – A Review

 The Kranks don’t appear to be missing out on anything.
 This neighborhood should all skip Christmas until they learn how to treat each other decently.

 Another thought ran through my mind – had the Kranks been Jewish would the neighbors treat them this way?
-Had the Kranks decided to skip Christmas this year because their daughter had just died, would that be a legitimate reason to their neighbors why they’re not putting up their plastic snowman or would they still want to crucify them?
+Had the Kranks decided to skip Christmas this year because their daughter had just died, would that be a legitimate enough reason to their neighbors why they’re not putting up their plastic snowman or would they still want to crucify them?

 Why would the Kranks not want to move out of this neighborhood after the disrespect their lovely neighbors have showed them throughout the season?
 I would have packed up a U-Haul by New Years!